-- CN5-2: All exterior handrails and guardrails shall be brushed aluminum or stainless steel pipe.
-Painted exterior handrails are prohibited.
-Handrails shall include appropriate contraction/expansion relief. - 2.
+- 1. CN5-2: All exterior handrails and guardrails shall be brushed aluminum or stainless steel pipe.
+Painted exterior handrails and guardrails are prohibited.
+Handrails shall include appropriate contraction/ expansion relief. - 2.
 CN5-3: For interior spaces, the guardrails and handrails shall be an all-aluminum or all-stainless steel system.

-Aluminum handrails shall be brushed aluminum. - 3.
+Aluminum handrails shall be brushed aluminum.
+Painting is prohibited. - 3.
 All mechanical fasteners used in the assembly of railing systems shall be manufactured from stainless steel. - 4.
-For rail posts set in concrete, furnish matching sleeves or inserts not less than 5 inches long. - Ensure that exterior metal guardrail systems are properly designed to accommodate expansion/contraction with adjacent materials.
+For rail posts set in concrete, furnish matching sleeves or inserts not less than 5 inches long. - 5.
+Ensure that All exterior metal handrail and guardrail systems are properly designed to accommodate